metron-labs/secrets-manager-old/sdk/javascript/packages/oracle/README.md

 ```

+## Logging
+We support logging for the AWS KSM integration.
+Supported log levels are as follows
+* trace
+* debug
+* info
+* warn
+* error
+* fatal
+All these levels should be accessed from the LoggerLogLevelOptions enum.
+If no log level is set, the default log level is info.
+We can set the logging level to debug to get more information about the integration.

+You're ready to use the KSM integration Using the AWS KMS Integration 👍
-Once set up, the Secrets Manager OCI KMS integration supports all Secrets Manager JavaScript SDK functionality.

-Your code will need access to the OCI KMS APIs to manage encryption and decryption of the configuration file at runtime.
+Once setup, the Secrets Manager AWS KMS integration supports all Secrets Manager JavaScript SDK functionality.
+Your code will need to be able to access the AWS KMS APIs in order to manage the decryption of the configuration file when run.

-Let me know if you need further refinements! 🚀